nuvention-web/coffee-chat/readme.md

 Team Members
 ----------
-- Greg Chan - Full-stack Developer
+- Greg Chan - Developer
 - Tara Chang - Business Strategist
 - Avery Fisher - Designer
-- Nick Hall - Front-end / Mobile iOS Developer
+- Nick Hall - Developer
-- Mukai Lu - Back-end Developer
+- Mukai Lu - Developer
-- Jason Lustbader - Back-end / Mobile iOS Developer
+- Jason Lustbader - Developer
 - Chinye Osamusali - Content Strategist
-- Holliday Shuler - Front-end Developer
+- Holliday Shuler - Developer

 Overview
 ----------
-We believe that, at any career stage, by providing people with a way to make meaningful connections and conversations, we will offer value for participants in the form of professional growth.

-We are building a platform that is designed to facilitate making connections within specific communities, such as Women’s iLab, on a web platform with the goal of going mobile.

-In order to pilot effectively, we are working within the Northwestern student and alumni network, but we are looking forward to bringing the product back to its roots of women’s leadership once we lock down the usability and functionalities
+We simplify your development program by cutting out the tedious matching process with our algorithm, allowing your team members to better achieve their goals.
+We help companies who are serious about their employees’ growth manage, track, and facilitate internal professional development programs

+Make Connections: Automatically or manually match people on your team to align to your program goals

+Manage Development: See who is matching, when they are matching and how they respond to their match

+Improve Performance: Improve your development programs based on the feedback from the matches in the system

 Progress
 ----------
-Currently, we have a partially integrated front-end and back-end.
+Our front and back ends are fully integrated on a web platform

 Directory Structure
 ----------